Reasons for Jawbone Loss and Deterioration

 Unanchored dentures are placed on top of the gum line, and therefore do not provide any direct stimulation to the underlying alveolar bone.
 Over time, the lack of stimulation causes the bone to resorb and deteriorate.
 Because this type of denture relies on the bone to hold them in place, people often experience loosening of their dentures and problems eating and speaking.
 Eventually, bone loss may become so severe that dentures cannot be held in place even with strong adhesives, and a new set may be required.
 Proper denture care, repair, and refitting are essential to maintaining oral health.

 Some dentures are supported by anchors, which do help adequately stimulate, and therefore preserve bone.

 With bridgework, the teeth on either side of the appliance provide sufficient stimulation to the bone, but the portion of the bridge that spans the gap where the teeth are missing receives no direct stimulation.
 Bone loss can occur in this area.

-By completing a bone graft procedure, Drs.
-Wimsatt or Rios-Andersen is now able to restore bone function and growth, thereby halting the effects of poor denture care.
+By completing a bone graft procedure, Dr. Wimsatt is now able to restore bone function and growth, thereby halting the effects of poor denture care.